wallaby-rails/wallaby-rails/docs/convention.md

 Following this convention will allow Wallaby to automatically connect the model and its servicer.
 For example, for model `SiteAdmin`, Wallaby will use `SiteAdminPaginator` to get pagination information for it.
 Otherwise, Wallaby will fall back to use base controller `Admin::ApplicationPaginator` or `Wallaby::ModelPaginator` if `Admin::ApplicationPaginator` does not exist.

-When there is scenario that controller name can't reflect the model name, for example, `Admin::ProductPaginator`, it's possible to manually map `Admin::ProductPaginator` to `Product`, see [Specifying Model Class for Paginator](paginator.md#model_class).
+When there is scenario that controller name cannot reflect associated model name, for example, `Admin::ProductPaginator`, it's possible to manually associate `Admin::ProductPaginator` with `Product`, see [specifying model class for Paginator](paginator.md#model_class).

 Also, it's recommended to place paginators under folder `app/paginators` for better file organization.